cysabi/CheckpointBot/README.md

 This is a bot to help with tournament and verification season management for [Checkpoint 1](https://discord.com/invite/ZybuvgP).
 It is partially derived from my rewrite of [Radia](https://github.com/IPLSplatoon/Radia), however, there are still many custom-built cogs.

+## Usage
+This is for staff members, for non-staff members, type `!help`.

+### Managing seasons
+Players are verified based on their ranks, and will recieve a rank role.
+Seasons are used to avoid outdated ranks, at the start of each new season, all of the rank roles are replaced.

+Additionally, a Verified role is used to handle channel permissions and channel access.
+This role is not replaced each season.
+However, it may be pruned every couple of seasons to prune inactive users without a rank role.

+Here is how the verification process works.
+1. A user makes a role request in the respective channel, showing proof of their rank and asking for the correct role.
+2. A Barista verifies the user and gives them the `Verified` role and their respective rank role.

+#### Using commands
+The `!season` command group is used to manage season rank roles.

+- `!season` List the season roles.
+The command will also tell you the **index of each tournament**, this is important.
+  - Alternatively, as an alias, you can use `!season roles` for the same result.
+- `!season delete` Removes the old season roles.
+  - If you are afraid it will delete the wrong roles, you can double-check what roles it will be deleting by doing `!season` or `!season list`.
+- `!season new <name> [delete=False]` Creates new season roles, you are required to specify the name of the season.
+  - `<name>`: Any name works, but if you specify a literal season (such as 'winter'), it will automatically convert it into an emoji.
+  - `[delete=False]`: Additionally, you can specify to automatically call delete old season roles before creating new roles (`!season new spring true`).
+- `!season prune` Removes the Verified role from anyone without a season rank role.
+  - This is helpful every couple of seasons when you want to remove the verified role from those who have neglected to request a role for a while.

+### Final words
+Thanks for reading, I hope this documentation section was helpful to you.
+If you have any questions, feel free to ask me [@LeptoFlare](https://github.com/LeptoFlare).

+## Contributing
 ### Running locally
 #### Prerequisites
 1. Make sure you have Docker installed.